-Drinking excess water is one of the main reasons of hyponatremia.
+Drinking excess water is one of the main reasons for hyponatremia.
 Too much water can dilute the sodium level in your blood.
 The situation mainly arises when you indulge in strenuous exercise or participate in a marathon.
-During these activities you sweat a lot and lose sodium from your body.
+During these activities, you sweat a lot and lose sodium from your body.

 Certain Medicines Another cause of hyponatremia is medications.
-Water pills, which are also known as diuretics, antidepressants or pain medications are some of the types of medicines that increases urination or also makes you sweat more.
-Too much urinating or sweating affects the sodium level in your body and lead to hyponatremia.
+Water pills, which are also known as diuretics, antidepressants, or pain medications are some of the types of medicines that increase urination or also make you sweat more.
+Too much urinating or sweating affects the sodium level in your body and leads to hyponatremia.

-Many of us are not aware of the fact that some of the hormones also have an effect in the sodium level in the body.
-Syndrome of inappropriate anti-diuretic hormone (SIADH) is a condition which causes water retention in your body.
+Many of us are not aware of the fact that some hormones also have an effect on the sodium level in the body.
+Syndrome of inappropriate anti-diuretic hormone (SIADH) is a condition that causes water retention in your body.
 In addition, Addison’s disease may also affect your hormones and lead to water retention.
 If you suffer from hypothyroidism, you need to be extra careful with the sodium level in your body.

 Who are at a Greater Risk?